mattbrock/messageservice/README.md

 Significant files:

 * _ec2instance.tf_ - EC2 instance definition.
-* _main.tf_ - AWS settings and Amazon Linux 2023 AMI definition.
+* _main.tf_ - AWS settings and Amazon Linux 2023 AMI definition (could be changed to use other Linux distro as preferred).
-* _userdata.sh_ - EC2 user data (used to add public keys for SSH access).
+* _userdata.sh_ - EC2 user data (used to add public keys for SSH access - modify this to add/remove keys as needed).
 * _versions.tf_ - Specification for Terraform and provider versions.

 **N.B.** Currently there is no Security Group setup or references, so ensure your default Security Group has inbound permissions for SSH, ideally locked to your own IP address for security, and inbound permissions for HTTP.